-Central Garden & Pet ended the quarter with cash and cash equivalents of $652.7 million, total debt of $694.1 million and shareholders’ equity of $1,076.8 million, excluding non-controlling interest.
-Cash provided by operations during the quarter was $175.4 million compared with $112.2 million a year ago.
-Management incurred capital expenditures of $16 million during the quarter under review.
-For fiscal 2021, management envisions capital expenditures to be $70-$80 million.
+Central Garden & Pet ended the quarter with cash and cash equivalents of $195.8 million, long-term debt of $1,185.8 million, and shareholders’ equity of $1,351 million, excluding non-controlling interest of $1.4 million.
+The company repurchased about 542,000 shares worth $22.1 million in the quarter under review.
+Management incurred capital expenditures of $23 million in the quarter.

 How Have Estimates Been Moving Since Then?

-At this time, Central Garden has a great Growth Score of A, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+Currently, Central Garden has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Central Garden has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.